-The commenter from the CBC posed as a guy named “Danny Balinko”, and used what I assume is a phoney email address.
+The commenter from the CBC posed as a guy named “Danny Balinko”, and used what I assume is a phony email address.

-State agent/spy “Danny” never acknowledged in his comments (in which he took exception to what I wrote and was laudatory of the nude “art” film, and went so far as promoting the Zed program itself) that he was a CBC employee.
+State agent/spy “Danny” never acknowledged in his comments (in which he took exception to what I wrote and was laudatory of the nude “art” film, and went so far as to promote the Zed program itself) that he was a CBC employee.
 No indication whatsoever.
-Again, the comment was posted from a CBC computer hooked up to a CBC internet line, so it was a post made by a state-employee, on the taxpayers’ dime I presume, using taxpayer-owned equipment and services —to this web site—on a matter which was critical of the CBC.
+Again, the comment was posted from a CBC computer hooked up to a CBC internet line, so it was a post made by a state employee, on the taxpayers’ dime I presume, using taxpayer-owned equipment and services —to this website—on a matter which was critical of the CBC.
 Covertly.

 Here’s the comment “Danny” posted:

 This film seems pretty benign next to what else is on TV.
 Yes there is a bit of nudity but no overt sexuality.
 It’s certainly not Family Guy – a cartoon which airs in primtime [SIC] on global. (the ad banner on global’s home page for the show says “time for a sexy party).
 Also it looks like its going to air on Zed Candid, a late night show where three women hosts watch short films then discuss them.
 It will be interesting to see what the hosts have to say about the film – maybe they’ll have similar objections.

 I’ve also read that this film can be licenced for around $4000 dollars.
 That’s less than $0.00001 per Canadian taxpayer – for a film that’s won over 30 international awards and is currently being made into a feature film.